AbinayaAnandakumar/CAR_RENTAL/README.md

 	- Based on the Km and Ac requirements chosen, the price will be displayed.

-        - Finally the customers  desired car will be booked.

 These are the scripting languages and environment used in this module